patraydev/build-beautifier/README.md

 I can expose myself to outside material for this project.

 ### Threats:
-I have little idea what we will cover in units 3 and 4.
+I have never done a project like this before!